 Denver Urban Scholars was founded by Larry and Margaret Byrne in 1995.
 Larry grew up on the South Side of Chicago where resources were scarce.
 Despite his humble beginnings, he made education a priority and eventually became a successful entrepreneur.
 But Larry always knew he wanted to give back.
-In 1995, he established a family foundation to provide at-risk Denver youth scholarships and to prepare these students for college and future employment.
+In 1995, he established a family foundation to provide scholarships for at-risk Denver youth and to prepare these students for college and future employment.

-Now called Denver Urban Scholars, the organization has become a public charity operating under its own 501(c)3 status and is supported by individuals, companies, foundations and government grants.
+Over its 20 years, the organization has become a public charity operating under its own 501(c)(3) status and is supported by individuals, companies, foundations, and government grants.
 Denver Urban Scholars maintains a relationship with the Byrne family, and today the Byrne family and our Board of Directors provide funding for overhead costs, allowing 100% of money raised from other sources to be applied directly to our programs.

-- 1995: Larry and Margaret Byrne establish a family foundation to provide at-risk Denver youth school scholarships and programs to prepare these students for college and future employment.
+- 1995: Larry and Margaret Byrne establish a family foundation to provide school scholarships and programs for at-risk Denver youth to prepare these students for college and future employment.